Fred Halsted: Halsted's (sex club)

 Halsted's, located at 2453 Glendale Blvd., Silver Lake, Los Angeles, California, was, as he himself described it, a naked industrial space transformed into "a stand-up fuck club".
 Founded by Halsted, his lover Joseph Yale, and David Webb, the club had booths with glory holes, bunk beds, and a sling.
 Its most distinguishing characteristic was four truck trailers that were parked in the back inside a walled yard.
-(At the time, empty truck trailers were a popular venue for gay sex in the meatpacking district of New York City.Discussed in the documentary Gay Sex in the 70s.)
+(At the time, empty truck trailers were a popular venue for gay sex in the meatpacking district of New York City.)
 The club only lasted about a year; Halsted admitted that "Los Angeles did not have enough perverts" to support the club.
 Before it closed, he filmed there A Night at Halsted's.